rosetn/beam/website/src/documentation/dsls/sql/extensions/user-defined-functions.md

 ## Create and specify a User Defined Function (UDF)

-A UDF can be 1) any Java method that takes zero or more scalar fields and return one scalar value, or 2) a `SerializableFunction`.
+A UDF can be the follwing:
+- Any Java method that takes zero or more scalar fields and returns one scalar value.
+- A `SerializableFunction`.

 Below is an example of UDF and how to use it in DSL:

 ```java
 /**